 This results in zero difference between GAAP and tax income over the long term.
 GAAP pretax income initially exceeds taxable income by $90,000.
 Each year after, the company recognizes $10,000 GAAP depreciation expense and $0 tax depreciation expense, reversing the temporary difference by $10,000.
 By the end of year 10, the asset has zero basis, and the company has recognized $100,000 of depreciation expense for both book and tax purposes.

 Temporary differences create deferred tax assets or liabilities because their reversal affects future tax expense.
 Usually, this results in no net change to the ASC 740 provision for income tax – the change in the current tax provision offsets the change in the deferred tax provision.
 However, tax rate changes and valuation allowances can cause the total provision for income tax to change.

-Novo Building Products trades complicated spreadsheets for simplicity and accuracy with Tax Prodigy Provision.
+Novo Building Products trades complicated spreadsheets for simplicity and accuracy with Bloomberg Tax Provision.

 What reporting and disclosures are required under ASC 740?

 The total ASC 740 provision for income tax goes on the income statement.
 Companies may choose whether to report current and deferred tax expense on the income statement or as a separate disclosure.